chef/chef-web-docs/chef_master/source/chef_client_overview.rst

 The ``knife bootstrap`` command is a common way to install the chef-client on a node.
 The default for this approach assumes that a node can access the Chef website so that it may download the chef-client package from that location.

-The omnibus installer will detect the version of the operating system, and then install the appropriate version of the chef-client using a single command to install the chef-client and all of its dependencies, including an embedded version of Ruby, RubyGems, OpenSSL, key-value stores, parsers, libraries, and command line utilities.
+The Chef installer will detect the version of the operating system, and then install the appropriate version of the chef-client using a single command to install the chef-client and all of its dependencies, including an embedded version of Ruby, RubyGems, OpenSSL, key-value stores, parsers, libraries, and command line utilities.

-The omnibus installer puts everything into a unique directory (``/opt/chef/``) so that the chef-client will not interfere with other applications that may be running on the target machine.
+The Chef installer puts everything into a unique directory (``/opt/chef/``) so that the chef-client will not interfere with other applications that may be running on the target machine.
 Once installed, the chef-client requires a few more configuration steps before it can perform its first chef-client run on a node.

 .. end_tag